9 Seaside Towns In Kent To Visit From London

 The golden sands of Viking Bay in Broadstairs.
 Image: Shutterstock

-London has its fair share of pop-up beaches each summer, but nothing beats the proper sunshine-ice-cream-fish-and-chips-neon-lights-cheesy-music-arcade-games-donuts-on-the-pier British seaside.
+London has its fair share of pop-up beaches each summer, but nothing beats the proper sunshine-ice-cream-fish-and-chips-neon-lights-cheesy-music-arcade-games-doughnuts-on-the-pier British seaside.
 These Kentish seaside towns are all within easy reach of London, whether you're looking for bucket-and-spade sand or something a bit more sophisticated.

 A row of black wooden huts on the edge of a harbour, with fishing boats in the water below